 Group of people smiling, holding a Palau Red Cross Society sign and pamphlet, standing in an indoor hallway.

-Voluntary Non-Remunerated Blood Donation Program (VNRBD)
+Voluntary Non-Remunerated Blood Donation (VNRBD) Program

 The Palau Red Cross Society (PRCS), in partnership with the Belau National Hospital, is committed to ensuring that safe and sufficient blood supplies are available for patients in need.
-Through regular Blood Donor Drives and the recruitment of Voluntary Non-Remunerated Blood Donors (VNRBDs), we help maintain a reliable pool of donors to support the health of our community.
+Through Blood Drives and the recruitment of Voluntary Non-Remunerated Blood Donors (VNRBDs), we help maintain a reliable pool of donors to support the health of our community.

-A Voluntary Non-Remunerated Blood Donor (VNRBD) is someone who donates blood regularly and on their own free will, without expecting payment or reward.
+A VNRBD is someone who donates blood regularly and on their own free will, without expecting payment or reward.

 This is considered the safest type of blood donation, as voluntary donors give blood purely for humanitarian purposes.